 Understanding Images in Vision Framework

-Learn all about the many advances in the Vision Framework including effortless image classification, image saliency, determining image similarity, and improvements in facial feature detection, and face capture quality scoring.
+Description: Learn all about the many advances in the Vision Framework including effortless image classification, image saliency, determining image similarity, and improvements in facial feature detection, and face capture quality scoring.
 This packed session will show you how easy it is to bring powerful computer vision techniques to your apps.

 Saliency = Most noticeable or important